As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 Don’t overwhelm the client with information.
 Focus on outlining the client’s problems and your solutions.
 A good template will help you stay on track.

-Contrasting Colors Business Consulting Proposal
+Contrasting Colors Business Proposal Template

 That said, don’t be afraid to add visuals.
 Visuals make your content more memorable and engaging and they can also make it easier to understand.